 Let’s face it: chimneys are not something that tends to occupy the proverbial forefront of our minds.
 They sit atop our homes, inconspicuous and silent.
 And, unlike a knocking car engine or leaking window, they rarely announce so adamantly their need of clearing or repair, despite the very real dangers that can accompany a poorly maintained chimney.
+This is why regular chimney maintenance is essential for long-term home safety.

 That’s why the experts at Davidoff Roofing want to guide you through the “ins and outs” of proper chimney maintenance.
+This guide to chimney maintenance covers safety, performance, and long-term protection for your home.

 Why Is It Important to Maintain My Chimney?

 Chimney maintenance is a crucial part of regular maintenance to your home.
+Routine chimney inspection helps prevent fire hazards, indoor air quality issues, and costly structural damage.

 1. Soot & Creosote Build-Up